fdb/slarg-website/people/sander-van-de-vijver.md

 email: sander.vandevyver@kdg.be
 headshot: https://ucarecdn.com/99491634-1580-450a-b4a9-4631b8489a45/
 bio: >-
-  Sander Van de Vijver is an illustrator, digital designer and educator based in Antwerp, Belgium.
-In 2024-2025 he conducted the research project ‘[Pockets of Control](https://sunny.systems/research-project)’ focusing on procedural systems and their narrative capacities.
-He is a teacher in the illustration department and the applied master program of Sint Lucas Antwerp.
+  Sander (Antwerp, 1988) is an illustrator, graphic designer and creative coder teaching at Sint Lucas Antwerp in the illustration department and the Master in an Applied Context.
+In 2024-2025 he conducted a [research project](https://sunny.systems/research-project) on procedural generation and the hybrid space between singular (drawing) and systematic (programming) approaches to figurative creation and narration.

+  In 2025-2056 he is part of a research project on A.I., where his focus is on local agency, self-hosting, adapting, open-source and sustainability, and the economics and politics entangled in it all.

   Website: [https://sunny.systems](https://sunny.systems)